kussart/kussart.github.io/_posts/2018-06-3-what-is-my-blog-about.markdown

 ---
 Hello everyone, my name is Artem and I'm a software engineer.
-I decided to start this blog in order to help someone solve the same problems that I encounter at work, talk about my new projects, observations in the field of software development and about everything from IT world.
+I decided to start this blog in order to help someone solve the same problems that I encounter at work, talk about my new projects, observations in the field of software development and about everything from the IT world.
 Let's do it.